 International Medical Corps’ Yemen team has helped build local-community support for a new strategy to protect those facing great risk of contracting COVID-19: elderly, disabled and chronically ill Yemenis forced by war and circumstance to flee their homes and take shelter in crowded displacement camps.

-The concept, developed by the London School of Hygiene and Tropical Medicine and adopted to conditions in Yemen by the Danish Refugee Council (DRC), is known as community shielding.
+The concept, developed by the London School of Hygiene and Tropical Medicine and adapted to conditions in Yemen by the Danish Refugee Council (DRC), is known as community shielding.
 It relies on socially isolating the most vulnerable residents from the overcrowded conditions that so often characterize displacement camps during times of war and unrest.

-However, though the concept makes sense on paper, implementing it in practice has been a challenge—one that requires buy-in not only from families that are directly involved, but also from other camp residents and influential elders.
+Though the concept makes sense on paper, implementing it in practice has been a challenge—one that requires buy-in not only from families that are directly involved, but also from other camp residents and influential elders.

 As the DRC prepared to launch a pilot program at 16 formal and informal sites for internally displaced persons (IDPs) across western Yemen’s Hodeida Governorate in June 2020, wary camp residents wanted to hear more details—including the medical rationale behind the plan—before fully accepting it.
 Further, they wanted to hear these details from medical specialists.

 The DRC, respected for its work supporting displaced populations in Yemen and around the world, reached out to International Medical Corps for the kind of specialized medical support it felt was needed to respond to this sudden, fast-spreading infectious disease.
 International Medical Corps is addressing the threat of COVID-19 in more than 30 countries—including Yemen, where we have maintained a robust aid program since 2012.
 Our work there currently includes a range of medical and other health-related services that include the prevention and control of communicable diseases.